ozyurtf/cpu-scheduler/README.md

-**Note**: These are the notes that I took to prepare for the midterms of the Operating Systems class at New York University.
-I used the information from the course slides, Andrew Tanenbaum's Modern Operating Systems book and Claude when I prepare these notes.
-I tried to create a story and connect all the subtopics with each other.
-And because I tried to write these notes based on my point of view as much as possible, there is no guarantee that every single information in here is correct.
+**Note**: I took the notes below to prepare for the midterms of the Operating Systems class at New York University.
+I used the information from the course slides, Andrew Tanenbaum's Modern Operating Systems book, and my conversation with Claude when I prepared these notes, but almost everything (including the entire C++ implementation of various CPU scheduling algorithms) was written by me 100% manually.
+Only the visualization of how my implementation works was created with Claude Code.
+And because I wrote these notes from my point of view, there is no guarantee that every piece of information below is correct.

 # Demo